Non Zero Sumness

+Non Zero Sumness is the debut album released by Italian dance music group Planet Funk.
+First released on 3 March 2002 in the band's home country by Bustin' Loose Recordings, it was rereleased in the United Kingdom and the rest of Europe on 18 August 2003 by Sony Music.

-Non Zero Sumness is the debut album released by Planet Funk, also released a limited edition version of the album called Non Zero Sumness Plus One, containing the bonus track "One Step Closer" sung by Jim Kerr, which is a vocal version of the instrumental "Where Is the Max".
+The band also released a limited edition version of the album called Non Zero Sumness Plus One, containing the bonus track "One Step Closer" sung by Jim Kerr, which is a vocal version of the instrumental "Where Is the Max".

 Track 11 has a hidden track, entitled "Rosa Blu", which begins at the 7:05 marker.

+In 2020, the band's current label, Just Entertainment, reissued the album on vinyl.